The simple Italian rules of how to cook pasta properly.

 To achieve this, you must follow a few simple rules.

-First of all, regarding the doses, you must remember 1 liter of water, 8 grams of salt for every 100.
+First of all, regarding the doses, you must remember 1 liter of water, 8 grams of salt for every 100 gr of pasta.

 For the cooking process, however, just follow these simple directions: